 How is PAYE calculated?

-The amount of PAYE tax you pay is based on your income and your eligibility for the Personal A
+The amount of PAYE tax you pay is based on your income and your eligibility for the Personal Allowance.

 This calculation is reflected in your Tax Code, which is a combination of letters and numbers that is used by HMRC to tell your employer or pension provider how much tax to deduct from your pay.

 If you have just started a job, your employer might not be able to obtain the correct tax code in time.
 If this happens, an Emergency Tax Code will be applied.

-The most common tax code for 2019/20 is 1250L or 1185L for 2018/19.
+The most common tax code for 2020/21 is 1250L.
+The ‘1250’ refers to the fact you can earn £12,500 without being taxed.
 Typically, this code is used for most people with a single job and no additional untaxed income (such as interest on savings), unpaid tax or taxable benefits (for example a company car).

 What is a tax code?

 Letters – refer to the type of allowance you get.
 In the example above, ‘L’ means your eligible for the basic personal allowance.

 Taxable income is based on your personal circumstances and Government legislation at the time.
 For example, the basic Personal Allowance for the tax year 2018/2019 was £11,185.
 In 2019/20 it rose to £12,500.
 This means you can earn up to that threshold before you start paying tax.
 As the allowance rises you will pay less tax and so be better off.

 How much PAYE tax should I be paying?